 - Nausea and vomiting

-If these side effect occur, they usually begin soon after the shot and may last as long as 1 - 2 days.
+If side effects occur, they most often begin soon after the shot.
+They may last as long as 1 - 2 days.
 If you have side effects that last longer than 2 days, you should call your doctor.